Azure/azure-init/README.md

 - **Early boot compatibility**: Can run in very early boot stages
 - **Azure-specific**: Tailored for the Azure environment
 - **Configurable**: Allows customization through configuration files
-- **Telemetry**: Provides KVP telemetry for the provisioning process
+- **Telemetry**: Provides KVP-based telemetry for the provisioning process which is used to report detailed errors for some classes of provisioning failures, such as networking failures

 ## Architecture